BootBlock/PoSh-Backup/README.md

 # PoSh-Backup
-A powerful, modular PowerShell script for backing up your files and folders using the free [7-Zip](https://www.7-zip.org/) compression software.
-Now with extensible support for remote Backup Targets, optional post-run system actions, optional archive checksum generation/verification, optional Self-Extracting Archive (SFX) creation, optional 7-Zip CPU core affinity (with validation and CLI override), optional verification of local archives before remote transfer, configurable log file retention, support for 7-Zip include/exclude list files, backup job chaining/dependencies, multi-volume (split) archive creation (with CLI override), and a global maintenance mode.
+PoSh-Backup is a powerful, modular, and highly configurable PowerShell solution for backing up files, folders, and even live virtual machines using the free [7-Zip](https://www.7-zip.org/) compression software.
+Designed with both robustness for server environments and flexibility for power users in mind, it offers enterprise-grade features such as application-consistent backups via VSS and Hyper-V, schedulable automated backup verification, a pre-flight checker to ensure environmental readiness, and an extensible system for transferring archives to multiple remote targets like UNC shares, SFTP, and S3.

 > **Notice:** This script is under active development.
 While it offers robust features, use it at your own risk, especially in production environments, until it has undergone more extensive community testing.
 This project is also an exploration of AI-assisted development.
+The output during execution is much noisier than I'd like.

 > **Notice:** Additionally, this `ReadMe.md` will eventually be broken down into proper documentation, as opposed to being one large file.